JasminShi/ALTR_Project3/docs/index.md

 After brainstorming the project idea, we wrote a brief list of features we want to develop over the next 7 weeks, agreed on the order of implementation and minimal requirements for the MVP.

 [Project Proposal](https://docs.google.com/presentation/d/11PQFCiBJaEqtsZIy5RAeAoMv4BO3j1rK7nELosP6U7Q/edit?usp=sharing) can be viewed here.
-[Shared Google Doc](https://docs.google.com/document/d/1HIzR-mnUKxKZD01efXmYryBfXu3IYQbWYmGtPyJ70Kk/edit?usp=sharing)is a link to the detailed documentation of the 7-week progress.
+[ALTR_Project 3](https://docs.google.com/document/d/1HIzR-mnUKxKZD01efXmYryBfXu3IYQbWYmGtPyJ70Kk/edit?usp=sharing) is a link to the detailed documentation of the 7-week progress.

 [The Plot Design for Royal Choice](https://docs.google.com/document/d/1Q0Mhou8_hozDh8bwGm4f6z0P6WRqtUP74pePDs9ogl4/edit?usp=sharing)